 Some adults who watch children playing believe they are not doing anything very important.
 But if you watch carefully, you may notice that babies who are playing are actually practicing some complex and important skills.
 All of these experiences help strengthen connections in the brain: Â?

 - Exploring new objects.
 During play, children use all of their senses to explore things in the world around them.
 They may hold objects close to their eyes, drop them to hear the sound they make, or even place them in their mouths. Â?

 - Testing how things work.
 When babies sit in a high chair and drop things on the floor, they learn about cause and effect.
 A rattle bounces and makes a noise; a glass shatters; and a handful of cottage cheese spatters.
 By experimenting, children begin to figure out what happens next and how different objects work. Â?

 - Practicing and expanding skills.
 Children may try something new during play, and then repeat it over and over again until they perfect it.
 Children may also "accidentally" do something new.
 For example, a baby playing with crayons may accidentally press hard enough to leave a mark on the paper.
-He might look at that mark, decide it's interesting, and tr 1C53 y to repeat the motion to make another mark.
+He might look at that mark, decide it's interesting, and try to repeat the motion to make another mark.
 What began as an accidental discovery begins a process of building connections in the brain, leading to further discoveries. Â?